POSTED ON Oct 27, 2022 8:45:00 AM / by Real Property Associates

 A public nuisance may involve a variety of issues.
 For example, if someone is destroying property or committing illegal acts on the property, those actions can constitute a public nuisance.

-With a 3-day notice, the person is not allowed time to correct the problem because of the serious nature of the issue.
-They must leave the property within three days or face the legal eviction process.
+With a 3-day notice, the person is not allowed time to correct the problem because of its serious nature.
+They must leave the property within three days or face the legal eviction.

 No-Cause Notice